pdm-project/pdm/docs/docs/usage/project.md

 ## Import project metadata from existing project files

-If you are already other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.
+If you are already using other package manager tools like Pipenv or Poetry, it is easy to migrate to PDM.
 PDM provides `import` command so that you don't have to initialize the project manually, it now supports:

 1. Pipenv's `Pipfile`